LCBH/UKano/README.md

 >
 > [HBD16]: L. Hirschi, D. Baelde and S. Delaune.
 >     A Method for Verifying Privacy-Type Properties : The Unbounded Case.
 >     In IEEE Symposium on Security and Privacy (Oakland), 2016.
-To appear.
 >     A copy can be found at http://projects.lsv.ens-cachan.fr/ukano/.